Reference

 Gateway API

-defenseclaw-gateway exposes an HTTP surface used by hook scripts, the OpenClaw plugin, the CLI, and the TUI.
-This page lists every route the gateway actually registers, grouped by purpose.
+defenseclaw-gateway exposes a sidecar management API used by hook scripts, connector plugins, the CLI, and the TUI.
+This page lists every static route pattern registered by APIServer.Run, the two provider routes installed by registerProviderRoutes, and every built-in connector hook route.

 Bind address